 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Bone cells (osteocytes, blue) in bone lacunae (pink) from a fractured compact bone (yellow), coloured scanning electron micrograph (SEM).
+Bone cells (osteocytes, orange) in bone lacunae (blue) from a fractured compact bone (brown), coloured scanning electron micrograph (SEM).
 A bone-producing cell is called an osteoblast.
-During bone formation osteoblasts become progressively trapped in the bone matrix at sites called lacunae (pink).
+During bone formation osteoblasts become progressively trapped in the bone matrix at sites called lacunae (blue).
 The osteoblast produces osteoid, the organic bone matrix that is a mass of collagen fibres and glycoprotein cement.
 As soon as osteoid is formed, calcium salts crystallize inside it to form mineralized, compact bone.
-Osteoblasts that become trapped in lacunae (pink) in bone become osteocytes.
-The osteocyte (blue) has many processes or thread-like extensions that enter the bone through the bone canaliculi, a network of minute channels linking nearby lacunae.
+Osteoblasts that become trapped in lacunae (blue) in bone become osteocytes.
+The osteocyte (orange) has many processes or thread-like extensions that enter the bone through the bone canaliculi, a network of minute channels linking nearby lacunae.
 Compact bone is made of collagen fibres and ground substances arranged in concentric sheets.
 Magnification: x80 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.